Do you get nervous about having enough cash in retirement?

 Here is what to do:

 Slowing the taxes drain can make a big difference in how much you have to spend year to year.

 Deciding when to claim your social security benefits will have an impact on your cash flow in retirement.
 Knowing what your social security amount will be is not only important to planning for cash flow in retirement, but also for the amount of taxes you will pay.

 If you have other significant sources of income (i.e., from pensions or qualified retirement accounts) that you need to balance with social security to keep yourself in a certain tax bracket, then the amount you choose and the time you claim your benefit will matter a lot.

 On the other hand, if you are counting on social security as an important source of cash in retirement, then you will want to make sure to maximize your amount, and that will depend on your personal situation.

-Sixty and Me just recently published an article on the best strategies to get the most out of your social security.
+Sixty and Me has published an article on the best strategies to get the most out of your social security.
 The article includes mistakes to avoid and ways to increase your benefit by 16%.

 Know your budget, your needs, and your cash flow in each month to avoid any costly social security mistakes.

 In my financial planning years, many of my clients had cash flow and budget issues due to recurring payments, subscriptions, and unused memberships.
 Others had enough money coming in that they didn’t care about these cash drains, but there is no reason that they should persist.